gipi/blog/_drafts/reversing-usb-update-process.md

-I opened ``ghidra`` and imported the binary: obviously I had no idea of what I was doing so the initial phase was to start jumping around the calls tree: my first thing that I do when reversing something is to rename functions, variables etc... with labels that indicates something about them, if not just to remember that is something I have already seen.
+I opened ``ghidra`` and imported the binary: obviously I had no idea of what I was doing so the initial phase was to start jumping around the calls tree: my first thing that I do when reversing something is to rename functions, variables etc... with labels that indicate something about them, if not just to remember that is something I have already seen.
 It can seem something boring and useless but I assure you that the brain is very good at spotting patterns (maybe too much) and this helps a lot during the reversing process.